signum-network/public-resources/README.md

 ## Third-party Apps

-If you want to add a `App` which uses heavily the Signum Blockchain, you have the posibility to show it off to the community by listing it on third party apps list. `(on the next section you will learn how to do it)`.
+If you want to add an `App` which uses heavily the Signum Blockchain, you have the posibility to show it off to the community by listing it on third party apps list. `(on the next section you will learn how to do it)`.

 ### Important Tips